shpml/fundamentals/05_chapter/09_cheatsheet.md

 #### Clearfix
 * A technique in CSS used to automatically clear after an element.
-It's generally used in multi-column layouts where elements are floated.
+It's generally used in column layouts where elements are floated.
 It involves giving the floated elements the class "clearfix," and creating a corresponding CSS rule for that class using the pseudo-class `:after`.

 ```CSS
 .clearfix:after {